7: A Salowe Vision

 J swapped her guns for something Uzi didn’t recognize.
 “I said put her down, V. Or whatever you are.
 That’s an order.”

 It was dark in the spire, but the darkness constricted tighter asudden, the darkness of noise and failing circuits.
-A flash, and then an array of tendrils and raptorials and claws and cameras adorned what wasn’t V, like the rays of a terrible sun.
-They weren’t there, and then they were, and they were seeking.
+A flash, and then an array of tendrils and raptorials and claws and cameras adorned what wasn’t V, the rays of a terrible thing that wasn’t a sun.
+The extrusions weren’t there, and then they were, and they were seeking.

 In that moment, Uzi understood what was haunting the spire.